gbrault/nrsqljs/Architecture.md

 # How data is exchanged?
 sqlr.js implements the SQL interface as sql.js does.
 It implements the Database class with a subset of functions used by JADE.
 There is no need to open the Database, as this is done by the node at the servere side.
-Database class just provide acces to functions under the webservice implemented by the flow and the sqljs node.
+Database class just provide access to functions under the webservice control implemented by the flow and the sqljs node on the server side.
 * export: write the database selected in the node back to disk (sql.js "holds" the Database in Memory)
 * prepare: send the prepare type request and return a stm proxy with the following function. maintain an handle for subsequent stm requests
  * run: send the stm run query and retorn the parsed response